D'Urville Island: Flora and fauna

 There is roughly 6,000ha (60km2) of public conservation land on D'urville Island, mainly through the centre of the island.
 The conservation land consists of regenerating farmland, coastal broadleaf, and beech forest.

 D'Urville Island is free of possums, feral goats, ship rats, Norway rats, and weasels making it important ecologically.
 Red deer and feral pigs are present on the Island and a permit can be obtained from the New Zealand Department of Conservation to hunt on the public conservation land.

 Stoats on the island have caused the local extinction of the little spotted kiwi, South Island kākā and yellow-crowned kākāriki.
 D'Urville Island Stoat Eradication Charitable Trust started in 2003 to attempt remove stoats from the island.
 A large scale stoat eradication programme was funded for the Island but after issues with land access the funding was withdrawn.

 There is a population of the rare South Island long-tailed bat on the island.

 Transport

 There is a small airstrip at Moawhitu, Greville Harbour, that is maintained by the Department of Conservation.
 Pelorus Air has flights to D'Urville Island from Picton, Wellington and Paraparaumu.

 A barge service is operated by D'Urville Island Crossings between French Pass village and the settlement of Kapowai.
 There is also a water taxi operating between the D’Urville Island Wilderness Resort at Catherine Cove and French Pass.

-Driftwood Eco Tours take small group tours to the island, focusing on its heritage and ecology and meeting with residents to learn about its unique features.
-Driftwood Eco Tours donate each year to 'DISECT' (D'Urville Island Stoat Eradication Trust).
 In 2016, Motueka-based Abel Tasman Sea Shuttles hosted a number of charity cruises around D'Urville Island in conjunction with the Rotary Club of Motueka.